jonathansigg/weasel-cli/README.md

 # Weasel CLI

-Weasel CLI is a powerful command-line tool designed to help you manage and execute custom commands for your projects.
-It simplifies project workflows by allowing you to define, organize, and run project-specific commands with ease.
+Weasel CLI is a powerful command-line tool designed to help you manage and execute custom commands.
+It simplifies for example project workflows by allowing you to define, organize, and run project-specific commands with ease.

 ## Features

-- **Project Management**: Add, update, and delete projects.
-- **Command Management**: Define and execute custom commands for each project.
+- **Command Management**: Define and execute custom commands.
 - **Interactive Prompts**: User-friendly prompts for seamless interaction.
 - **Cross-Platform**: Works on macOS, Linux, and Windows.